 We’re once again giving you our loves and hates for each week in a segment called “Start ‘Em and Sit ‘Em”.
-You should know the drill, but if you don’t, we pick one option from each position, and then, for a bonus, we show you our genius lineups for the week.
+You should know the drill, but if you don’t, we pick one option from each position.
 Pretty cut and dry, and quite simply… basic.
-We used to do this in tandem, but since I am flying solo while Ralph explores all the tallest mountains in the world, you are stuck with my and only my opine.
+It is more based on my feelings and gut approach for the week upcoming and changes from week-to-week.
+I look at match-ups and form to formulate my craziness.
 It’s like musical chairs, without all the screaming kids and regretful feeling of loss.
 So sit back, relax, and have a look at who we would start and sit based on match-ups and value.
-It’s Fantasy Premier League Start ‘Em, Sit ‘Em, Week 21 (plus a sleeper/under-owned fella that should be owned and isn’t).Please, blog, may I have some more?
+It’s Fantasy Premier League Start ‘Em, Sit ‘Em, Week 14 (plus a sleeper/under-owned fella that should be owned and isn’t).Please, blog, may I have some more?